TriKro/rsb-content/part4-evaluative_market_experiment/broken-promise-smoke-test.md

 ### Time Commitment

-Minimal: 1-2 day dev and designer time or you can use a viral landing page template like the ones at KickoffLabs.com
+Minimal: 1-2 day developer and designer time, or you can use a viral landing page template like the ones at KickoffLabs.com

 ### How To

 \(from [http://artofcleverness.stfi.re/broken-promise/?sf=agvkwwg\#ab](http://artofcleverness.stfi.re/broken-promise/?sf=agvkwwg#ab)\)

-1. Send out a few early landing pages/code-free MVPs to a group of 10-15 people
+1. Send out a few early landing pages/code-free MVPs to a group of 10-15 people.
-2. Ask them not to share with anyone
+2. Ask them not to share with anyone.
-3. Track email signups or a different CTA \(follows, FB page likes\)
+3. Track email signups or a different CTA \(follows, FB page likes\).
-4. See which or any of the pages gets signups outside of the group you sent it to \(broken promise = formula for growth\)
+4. See which or any of the pages gets signups outside of the group you sent it to \(broken promise = formula for growth\).

 ### Interpreting Results

-Interpretation is framed by how you formulated the experiment originally, i.e. what is the cutoff value for the referral rate, in order to make a go/no-no decision.
+Interpretation is framed by how you formulated the experiment originally, i.e., what is the cutoff value for the referral rate, in order to make a go/no-no decision?
 Also, be clear on exactly who you count, both in the original and referred group.
-For example, immediate family like your mom don't count \(as well as anyone she refers\) unless if she really is representative of your target market.
+For example, immediate family like your mom don't count \(as well as anyone she refers\) unless she really is representative of your target market.

 ### Potential Biases